eykrehbein/atomize/README.md

 -   tiny size
 -   completely type-safe

-_Why?_

-> [I](https://github.com/eykrehbein) started the project because I often had to create new abstract components and the boilerplate code got on my nerves.
-So I thought about how I can abstract my ideas and help other people as well.

 # Documentation

 ## @atomize/component

 _What?_

 This library is a toolkit for creating stylizable and extensible React components.
 It is based on [styled-components](https://styled-components.com) and integrates [Framer Motion](https://www.framer.com/motion) for animations.
-Additionally, it integrates some [helper](#) functions that make styling easier.
+Additionally, it integrates some [helper](#helper-functions) functions that make styling easier.

 _Getting started_